itsthejoker/spiderweb/docs/middleware/sessions.md

 ## request.SESSION

 When the sessions middleware is enabled, the request object will have a new attribute labeled `SESSION`.
-This is a dictionary, and you can put pretty much anything you want in it as long as its serializable to JSON!
+This is a dictionary, and you can put pretty much anything you want in it as long as it's serializable to JSON!
 When the user visits again with an active session, the data will automatically be available on the `SESSION` object again.
 Here's an example of a complete server using sessions:

 ```python
 from spiderweb import SpiderwebRouter, HttpResponse